HE’S A CAD, NOT A TRESPASSER

 Sullivan v.
 Wallace, 51 So.3d 702 (Supreme Ct.
 Louisiana, 2010).
 During their marriage, defendant Bruce Sullivan and plaintiff Janice Sullivan, bought a 120-acre tract of land in Claiborne Parish.
 The couple divorced in 1990, but they retained the community tract in co-ownership and listed it as an asset in the divorce proceeding.
 The divorce judgment prohibited the parties from doing anything to sell or diminish the value of community property.

 In 1994 and 1995, however, Bruce cut, stacked and sold some of the timber on the property.
-The checks for the 1994 timber he sold were payable to Bruce’s then-girlfriend and current wife Priscilla Wallace, the defendant’s girlfriend at the time (now wife).
+The checks for the 1994 timber he sold were payable to Priscilla Wallace, the defendant’s girlfriend at the time (now his wife).
 The checks for the 1995 timber were made payable to Bruce.
 In all, Bruce sold over 254,000 board feet, worth over $105,000.

 In 1995, Janice learned that Bruce had been cutting and selling timber from their jointly-owned tract.
 She advised the timber buyer that the property was in litigation, and the buyer immediately ceased removing timber from the property.
 When Bruce told the buyer there was another 40,000 board feet of timber awaiting pickup, the buyer declined to have anything to do with it.